aptrinh/Radio-Qt5/README.md

 git clone https://github.com/aptrinh/Radio-Qt5
 python pyqtradio.py
 ```
 Included are TuneIn, SomaFM and Pinguin options for easy navigation.
 You can also upload your own URLs under **playlist** form (currently .xspf is supported).
-Other playlist types can work too, but you have to convert them to .xspf with VLC
+Other playlist types can work too, but you need to convert them to .xspf with VLC.

 ## TODO
 - Parser for other playlist types (.m3u, .m3u8, .pls)